dansantinojones/The_Student_Cookbook/README.md

 - Header containing logo and navigation menu.
 - Grid menu displaying different types of recipes.
 - About Us section for users to connect on a personal level.
-- Form for users to win a kitchen set to help them on their cooking journey.
+- Form for users to win a free kitchen set to help them on their cooking journey.
 - Recipe pages with a total of 15 recipes.
 - Icons highlighting key information which is concise and visually appealing.
 - Footer with contact details and social icons.

 ### Structure
 I decided to abbreviate the file names as some page names are long, therefore the files are easier to navigate and follow.
 Due to the number of recipes a single page website was not suited for this project.
 However, I decided it was best to have the non-cooking related information on a single page with simple navigation structure.
 The menu which is consistent across all 6 pages will direct the user to the non-cooking information on the main page.
-The structure of the main page follows Home > Cooking Category Grid > About Us > Win a Kitchen Set!
+The structure of the main page follows Home > Cooking Category Grid > About Us > Win a FREE Kitchen Set!
 The first thing the user will see will be the Cooking Category Grid which will direct them to the recipes (the main reason they are visiting the website).
 Therefore, the non-cooking sections follow.

 The recipe pages follow a similar structure, Cooking Category > Name of the dish > Difficulty, Time, Number of people and average cost > Image of the dish > Ingredients > Directions.
 I moved the order around a few times and digested the information.
 I decided this sequence was the easiest to follow without providing too much information at once.